cloud-video-kit/sample-cvk-api/README.md

 # How it works:

+- Inital setup:
-1. The application creates an access token that is required for communication with the Cloud Video Kit REST api
+  The server-side of the application generates an access token required for communication with the Cloud Video Kit REST API and then passes it to the front-end of the application.

 ```js
 async function getAccessToken() {